efrecon/machinery/make/README.md

 # Creating binaries

+## Introduction

 This directory contains all the necessary files to generate self-contained binaries that will can be installed on any system, without any dependency on a local Tcl installation.

+## Usage

 Running the main script as follows will create binaries for each of the currently supported platform, with a snapshot of the current code and at the version reported by the main `machinery` script:

     make.tcl